rokeller/aqua/README.md

 ## Recent Changes

+* v1.0.6.0
+  * Fix a bug in the `Consumer`'s handling of binary messages which cannot be converted to string -- treat them as bad messages and apply the configured behavior.
 * v1.0.5.0
   * Fix a bug in the `InfiniteRepeaterRetryStrategy` which would end up using an intermediate wait time if hopping between attempts.